 The Solar-Powered Home

 Solar cells can be assembled into panels, and then into arrays, to meet a wide range of power needs.
 From the world’s largest solar farm in India, producing 600 megawatts (MW) of power, to the small strips of solar cells used in toys and calculators – solar energy is a flexible technology.
 Despite its many benefits, solar still faces challenges, including the cost of installation and manufacturing.
 Nevertheless, residential solar installation is on the rise.
-The U.S. Department of Energy projects nearly 1 million homes will be utilizing solar energy by 2020.
-And, if the industry can lower solar costs from today’s levels, that number is projected to be almost 4 million homes by 2020.
+The U.S. Department of Energy states more than 2 millions homes are utilizing solar energy in 2019.
+And, if the industry can lower solar costs from today’s levels, the number of solar is projected to increase to almost 4 million homes by 2020.

 Electrical Distribution Panel: This panel provides electricity to all of the homes’ circuits.